Beauty

 What skincare ingredients can you pair with ceramides?

 Ceramides layer well with just about every active ingredient.
-To ramp up their replenishing properties, Yadav and Bosworth recommend pairing your go-to ceramide products with hyaluronic acid as they work together to boost hydration levels.
-“Hyaluronic acid draws water from the air into the skin, while ceramides prevent that water from escaping,” Yadav explains.
+To ramp up their replenishing properties, Yadav and Bosworth recommend pairing your go-to ceramide products with hyaluronic acid.
+These ingredients work together to boost hydration levels.

 Ceramides also pair particularly well with retinol—a notoriously harsh ingredient—to counteract potential irritation, adds Bosworth.
 Simply layer on a ceramides-rich cream over your retinol to reap the skin-soothing benefits.